 SMW & associates, Inc.

 Architect: @6 Architecture

-This renovation requires an interior bearing wall to be removed in order to open up the interior space.
+This renovation required an interior bearing wall to be removed in order to open up the interior space.
 New beams were installed within the roof plate and new posts were installed to carry the roof beams and transfer the loads down to a new foundation.

+SMW & associates, Inc.